What is a bookkeeper?

 Accountant positions usually require at least a bachelor’s degree in accounting or a related field.
 Higher-level accounting roles might require a master’s degree or accounting certifications.
 General accountants typically don’t need to be licensed, but certified public accountants (CPAs) must meet their state’s licensing requirements.

-Despite the similarities in skills, such as basic numeracy skills and critical thinking, there are differences in the skills required.
+Despite the similarities in skills, such as basic numeracy skills and critical thinking, there are usually differences in the skills required.
 Accountants typically need advanced skills and knowledge, which may include:

 - Analytical skills